Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 August 11, 1910 - SMALL BLAZE AT CULVER

 Fire Starts in Ralston Hotel Owned by C. A. Reeve of Plymouth.
 The Ralslton Hotel of Culver, located on the Assembly grounds of the lake town, was the scene of a small blaze which broke out Thursday.
 The fire started in a K-ucists rooms on ithe second floor.
 A quanity of clothing, belonging to guests in two rooms was destroyed, hut the other damage was small.
-C. A. Reeve of Plymoulth is owner of the hotel, which was managed by Samuel Green.
+C. A. Reeve of Plymouth is owner of the hotel, which was managed by Samuel Green.
 The fire started at 8:30 hy tlhe Upsetting of a kerosene lamp. - Weekly Republican Plymouth, Indiana

 1910 - Oct 6 - Carl Jordan has taken the Assemby Hotel vacated by Green.